 Hawaii Revised Statutes §846-51 through §846-54 require the Department of the Attorney General to develop, direct, and report annually on a statewide hate crime statistics reporting program.
-With input and assistance from Hawaii's county prosecuting attorneys and police departments, the program was launched on January 1, 2002.
+With input and assistance from Hawaii's county prosecuting attorneys and police departments, the state program was launched on January 1, 2002.

-This tenth annual report covers hate crime cases that reached a final disposition during Calendar Year 2011.
-One case was reported to the program during this period; details appear on page 3.
-Ten-year summary statistics are also included.
+This eleventh annual report covers hate crime cases that reached a final disposition during Calendar Year 2012; no cases were reported to the program for this time period.
+Eleven-year summary statistics are included at the end of this report.